 The industrial revolution completely transformed Massachusetts in the 19th century.
 It changed the economy, society, transportation, health and medicine and led to many inventions and firsts in Massachusetts history.

-The industrial revolution began in England and eventually spread to the rest of the world, but came late to the United States, finally arriving in the early 1810s.
+The industrial revolution began in England and eventually spread to the rest of the world, but came late to the United States, finally arriving in the late 1700s and early 1800s.

 Before the industrial revolution, Massachusetts’ economy was based primarily on agriculture, fishing and maritime shipping.